 This lesson is a poem analysis of “Nothing Gold Can Stay” by Robert Frost.
 This is a perfect side activity for the novel The Outsiders by S. E. Hinton!

-This activity also works if you are looking just to teach about the poem itself.
+This activity also works on its own if you are looking just to teach about the poem itself.
 Your students don’t have to be reading The Outsiders.

 In Chapter 5 of The Outsiders, Ponyboy recites the poem “Nothing Gold Can Stay.”
 This poem plays a major role in the novel as it represents the universal message to stay gold and stay pure.
 Have your students analyze the poem and build their comprehension; it will make analyzing the theme of the book much easier later on!
 The poem analysis will touch on important literary elements such as: rhyme scheme, tone, theme, metaphor, alliteration, allusion, imagery, and personification.